Xing-CHEN18/Xing-CHEN18.github.io/_posts/2022-10-23-know-how:-Git-usage.md

 3. Add the files in your new local repository.
 This stages them for the first commit.

 $ git add .

+4. Commit the files that you've staged in your local repository.

+$ git commit -m "First commit"

+5.